How big is the agency that you work for?

 When you work with clients, what is your ideal monthly budget range for working on technical SEO?

-The most popular monthly budget for agencies and freelancers is $1,000-$5,000 per month, with 45% saying that this is what their ideal budget is.
-The next most popular answer with 27% was $5,000-$10,000 per month.
+The most popular monthly budget for agencies and freelancers is $1,000-$5,000 per month, with 53% saying that this is what their ideal budget is.
+This represents a slight increase from last year where it was 45%.

 What the experts think…